krakjoe/parallel/README.md

 	/*
 	* Shall yield control to the scheduler for this Runtime
 	* @param $reschedule shall control rescheduling
-	* Note: The currently executing task shall return control and allow
+	* Note: The currently executing task shall return control to the scheduler
-	* 		other tasks scheduled for the current Runtime to execute.
+	*       to allow other tasks scheduled for the current Runtime to execute.
 	*/
 	public static function yield(bool $reschedule = true) : void;
 }